Solar Panel Calculator

 Electricity Import Costs:

-Key Insight: Every kWh you generate and use yourself saves £0.27 (not bought from grid).
-Every kWh exported earns £0.05-0.15.
-This is why maximizing self-consumption is critical for ROI.
+Key Insight: Every kWh you generate and use yourself saves £0.2467 (not bought from grid).
+Every kWh exported earns £0.033-0.24 depending on tariff.
+This is why maximising self-consumption — through battery storage, solar diverters, or shifting appliance use to daytime — is critical for ROI.

 Typical UK Household Energy Usage